moraroy/NonSteamLaunchers-On-Steam-Deck/README.md

 - In case you didnt know, you can also choose to check mark "Separate App Id's" when installing a launcher, this will install all launchers in each of their own prefix.
 Automatically working with ProtonTricks!

-- Supports ChimerOS and Arch Linux as well as any KDE Environments.
+- Supports ChimeraOS and Arch Linux as well as any KDE Environments.

 <h1 align="center">
 Currently Working On 👷‍♂️